-Long-term health problems are another matter.
-Recent studies have shown a correlation between sleep duration and mortality.
-A study of American adults (ranging from 30-102 years old) showed that people who habitually slept about 7 hours a night had the best survival rates.
+For example, a study of American adults (ranging from 30-102 years old) showed that people who habitually slept about 7 hours a night had the best survival rates.
+People who reported either

 This research got a lot of media attention when it was published, and many headlines implied that there was a causal link between sleep duration and mortality.

 But we can’t yet draw any conclusions about causation.
 As the study authors noted, their research design can’t tell us why people who get more or less sleep are at higher risk.
 Habitually “short” and “long” sleepers may suffer underlying health problems that cause both sleep disturbances AND increased mortality.